-PWC wins appeal for €30m security in Quinn Insurance court case
+PwC wins appeal for €30m security in Quinn Insurance court case

-Accountancy firm is being sued by Quinn Insurance Ltd for €900m over its auditing of the insurance underwriter
+Accountancy firm is being sued by Quinn Insurance Ltd for €900m over auditing

-PwC is being sued by Quinn Insurance Ltd for €900 million over its auditing of the now insolvent insurance underwriter

 The matter will now go back to the High Court to decide exactly how much security for costs must be provided.